Car accident in Brimfield leaves 3 dead, 1 survivor

 According to Massachusetts State Police, the call came in just before 1:00 a.m.
 Sunday to the area of 40 East Brimfield-Holland Rd.
 A 2006 Nissan Sentra veered of the road 40 feet into the wood line.

 Four teenagers were in the car traveling southbound on East Brimfield Holland Road.
 One teenager survived the accident with serious injuries.
-This occupant was a 17-year-old Brookfield boy who fled the scene prior to Troopers’ arrival.
+This occupant was a 17-year-old Brookfield boy who had left the accident prior to Troopers’ arrival.
 He went to Harrington Hospital by his own means with serious injuries.

 Three occupants were determined to be deceased on-scene.
 They were: